Updated on: November 18th, 2022

 The supply chain integration process

-Often, even within your own organization there’s friction in the supply chain, so starting the integration process from within can be a good starting point.
-Once you have a good process in place, as well as proved that the implementation is possible and it gives you the desired benefits, you can start thinking of the integration of outside parties.
+Often, even within your own organization, there’s friction in the supply chain, so starting the integration process from within can be a good starting point.
+Once you have a good process in place, as well as prove that the implementation is possible and it gives you the desired benefits, you can start thinking of the integration of outside parties.
 Of course, if integrating your business with external stakeholders is something critical for you, you should start with that one.
-A good example for this is the work we have done with Loadsmart in which we needed to connect our customer with a variety of external parties to ensure that Loadsmart has real-time data.
+A good example of this is the work we have done with Loadsmart in which we needed to connect our customers with a variety of external parties to ensure that Loadsmart has real-time data.